FelixTJDietrich/homepage/src/pages/posts/001-why-this-blog.md

 For most of my life so far I have lived a very reclusive life.
 As a teenager, I thought of myself as just an observer paying witness to the world events without disturbing them until I die.
 An alien amongst man.
 I barely talked to people and shared almost nothing with no one.
 My mind was my own, a fort only there for my own amusement, where nobody is allowed to enter.
 In high school my nickname was "Superman" because people noticed how low-key I tried to be while probably leading a secret superhero life.

 A lot of things changed for the better since then.
 I'm no longer overprotective of my mind.
 Others are allowed read- and write-access to it.
-I feel in command of access control to it.
+I feel more in command of its access control.
 I have become a more social person now, wanting to connect with more and more people.

 Starting a blog and leaving traces on the internet would have been unimaginable by my younger self, out of fear, shame, anxiety, and indifference.
 I like challenging myself and I hope that this blog helps me improve in many areas of life.